MAXIM: Multi-Axis MLP for Image Processing: Experiments

 \textbf{Datasets and metrics.} We measured PSNR and SSIM~\cite{wang2004image} metrics between ground truth and predicted images to make quantitative comparisons.
 We used SIDD~\cite{abdelhamed2018high} and DND~\cite{plotz2017benchmarking} for denoising, GoPro~\cite{nah2017deep}, HIDE~\cite{shen2019human}, and RealBlur~\cite{rim2020real} for debluring, a combined dataset Rain13k used in~\cite{zamir2021multi} for deraining.
 The RESIDE~\cite{li2019benchmarking} is used for dehazing, while Five-K\cite{bychkovsky2011learning} and LOL~\cite{wei2018deep} are evaluated for enhancement.

 \textbf{Training details.} Our proposed MAXIM model is end-to-end trainable and requires neither large-scale pretraining nor progressive training.
 The network is trained on $256\!\times\!256$ random-cropped patches.
 We train different iterations for each task.
 We used random horizontal and vertical flips, $90^{\circ}$ rotation, and MixUp~\cite{zhang2017mixup} with probability $0.5$ for data augmentation.
 We used the Adam optimizer~\cite{kingma2014adam} with an initial learning rate of $2\!\times\!10^{-4}$, which are steadily decreased to $10^{-7}$ with the cosine annealing decay~\cite{loshchilov2016sgdr}.
 When testing, we padded the input images to be a multiplier of $64\!\times\!64$ using symmetric padding on both sides.
 After inference, we cropped the padded image back to original size.
+More training details on each task can be found in~\cref{sec:datasets-n-training-details}.

 \textbf{Architectural configuration.} We designed two MAXIM variants: a two-stage model called MAXIM-2S, and a three-stage model, MAXIM-3S, for different tasks.
 We start with $32$ initial channels for feature extraction, with 3 downsampling layers, where the features contract from $256^2\times 32$, $128^2\times64$, $64^2\times 128$, to $32^2\times 256$ processed by \textit{two} Bottlenecks (\cref{fig:MAXIM-backbone}a), then symmetrically expanded back to full resolution.
 The number of parameters and required FLOPs of MAXIM-2S and MAXIM-3S, when applied on a $256\times 256$ image are shown in the last two rows of \cref{tab:ablation}A.